computablelabs/compspec/TopLevelSpec.md

 - `Backend::REMOVE_DATAPOINT(auth_token, datapoint)`: Removes the given data point from the `Backend`.
 - `Backend::MARKETS_SUPPORTED()`: Returns the list of `Market`s which `Backend` supports.
 - `Backend::GET_COMPUTE_COST(QUERY_FILE)`: A call to the `Backend` via REST to get the cost for running specified query.
+- `Backend::GET_EPSILON(QUERY_FILE)`: A call to the `Backend` via REST to get the epsilon privacy loss for running specified query.

 ### Query Language
 Queries to a `Backend` node must be in a recognized query language.
 - SQL: A subset of SQL are allowed.
 - Python: Queries are allowed the be phrased in a restricted subset of python.
 This subset does not allow for network or filesystem access.
 In addition, the data tables are pre-loaded.

+### Data Utilization

+The market is responsible for maintaining record of which queries have accessed which datapoints.
+The backend system will report datapoints accessed by a given query to the market.

+- `Market.report_listings_accessed(query_i)`: Called by backend system after running a query.
+This information is stored on-chain.
+For reasons of gas, this may just be a simple count; each listing may maintain a simple count field which is incremented for each additional query that accesses it.
+(See also discussion in #32 around pricing)